ME-ICA/tedana/docs/outputs.rst

 =================================================   =====================================================
 Filename                                            Content
 =================================================   =====================================================
-*_desc-adaptiveGoodSignal_mask.nii.gz               Adaptive mask.
+*_desc-adaptive_mask.nii.gz                         Adaptive mask.
 Each voxel has value corresponding to
                                                     number of echoes with good signal.
-*_desc-ascendingEstimates_t2s.nii.gz                Voxel-wise T2* estimates using ascending numbers
+*_desc-ascendingEstimates_T2Starmap.nii.gz          Voxel-wise T2* estimates using ascending numbers
                                                     of echoes, starting with 2.
-*_desc-ascendingEstimates_s0.nii.gz                 Voxel-wise S0 estimates using ascending numbers
+*_desc-ascendingEstimates_S0map.nii.gz              Voxel-wise S0 estimates using ascending numbers
                                                     of echoes, starting with 2.
-*_desc-full_t2s.nii.gz                              Full T2* map/time series.
+*_desc-liberal_T2Starmap.nii.gz                     Liberal T2* map/time series.
 The difference between
-                                                    the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the single echo's value while the limited map has a NaN.
+                                                    the standard and liberal maps is that, for voxels affected by dropout where only one echo contains good data, the liberal map uses a T2* estimate from the first two echoes while the standard map has a NaN.
                                                     Only used for optimal combination.
-*_desc-full_s0.nii.gz                               Full S0 map/time series.
+*_desc-liberal_S0map.nii.gz                         Liberal S0 map/time series.
 Only used for optimal
                                                     combination.
-*_desc-initialTEDICA_mixing.tsv                     Mixing matrix (component time series) from ICA
-                                                    decomposition.
-*_echo-[echo]_desc-optcomAccepted_bold.nii.gz       High-Kappa time series for echo number ``echo`` *_echo-[echo]_desc-optcomRejectedMidK_bold.nii.gz   Mid-Kappa time series for echo number ``echo`` *_echo-[echo]_desc-optcomRejected_bold.nii.gz       Low-Kappa time series for echo number ``echo`` *_echo-[echo]_desc-optcomDenoised_bold.nii.gz       Denoised time series for echo number ``echo``
+*_echo-[echo]_desc-optcomAccepted_bold.nii.gz       High-Kappa time series for echo number ``echo`` *_echo-[echo]_desc-optcomRejected_bold.nii.gz       Low-Kappa time series for echo number ``echo`` *_echo-[echo]_desc-optcomDenoised_bold.nii.gz       Denoised time series for echo number ``echo``
 =================================================   =====================================================